elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 As we work on the type system, we have been carefully monitoring the compiler performance.
 And while we have been able to [develop new techniques to keep everything running smoothly](/blog/2025/12/02/lazier-bdds-for-set-theoretic-types/), the next weeks will dramatically ramp up the amount of type information flowing through the compiler, and therefore we need your feedback.

 The next Elixir release is scheduled for May.
-Until then, we plan to launch _at least three release candidates_ with increased type checking.
+We are shipping this release candidate earlier than usual for validation.
+We also plan to launch _at least two additional release candidates_ with increased type checking.

 ### Jan/2026: inference of all constructs